The Best City Building Games: Boss Builders - Gameranx

 Despite originally established in 1989 with the release of Will Wright’s SimCity, city builders haven’t had all that many releases in their 24 years of existence.
 In addition, they aren’t all that similar to each other in gameplay style.

-Because it’s a genre full of duds and great titles are few and far between, we’ve compiled a list of the ten best city building video games.
-Likewise, we’ve included some bonus titles at the end.
+Because it’s a genre full of duds and great titles are few and far between, we’ve compiled a list of the best city building video games.

 #15 Planetbase